kolotyluk/Rusty-Java/README.md

 Success Metrics
 ---------------

-// If the success of this work can be gauged by specific numerical
-// metrics and associated goals then describe them here.
-1.
+1. Proof Of Concept of Rust code called from C/C++ in the JVM - binary metric
+2. More than one automated Unit Test
+3. More than one automated Integration Test

 Motivation
 ----------

-// Why should this work be done?
-What are its benefits?
-Who's asking
-// for it?
-How does it compare to the competition, if any?
 Rust has proven itself as a low-level systems programming language capable of replacing C/C++ with superior code requiring less effort.

 1. Linux has begun adding Rust to the kernel, notably drivers.
-2. As of October 2023, Microsoft has been actively incorporating the Rust programming language into various projects to enhance security, performance, and reliability.
+2. Since October 2023, Microsoft has actively incorporated the Rust programming language into various projects to enhance security, performance, and reliability.
 Rust’s emphasis on memory safety and concurrency without sacrificing speed makes it an attractive choice for system-level programming. (chat.openai.com version o1-preview)